richardhsu/richardhsu.github.io/_posts/2014-01-30-networking-in-psych.markdown

 I took quite more interest because of my own interests or for nostalgia.
 My biggest interest is Computer Security and Networking which I wanted to discuss!

-First, this is the clip that just me smile as it seemed irrelevant but quite a drop in words:
+First, this is the clip that just made me smile as it seemed irrelevant but quite a drop in words:

 <div class="center">
   <iframe width="560" height="315" src="http://www.youtube.com/embed/kOv_y0kZoTs?color=white&theme=light" frameborder="0"> </iframe>
 </div>

-To quote:

 > Manager: I don't suppose either of you can create an 802.1Q spanning tree loop
 > using auto forwarding non-Wintel based equipment?